-Students will use close reading to promote deep thinking as they reread and critically examine a grade level text.
+Students will use close reading to promote deep thinking as they reread and critically examine a primary text.

-Walkthroughs and observations, student artifact and notes.
+Walkthroughs and observations.
+Student artifacts and notes.

-Students will respond to text-dependent questions, considering techniques such as question-answer relationships, and Webbs Depth of Knowledge to ensure deep thinking is achieved.
+Students will respond to text-dependent questions, considering questioning techniques such as questioning-answer relationships, and Webbs Depth of Knowledge to ensure deep thinking is achieved.
 Initial questions will focus on the literal level, in subsequent readings, questions will require more advanced thinking of key details, vocabulary/text structure, author's purpose, inferring, and forming arguments.

-Walkthroughs and observations, student artifact and notes.
+Walkthroughs and observations.
+Student artifacts and notes.